mqtt-tools/mqttwarn/README.md

   mqttwarn.py (-h | --help)
   mqttwarn.py --version

-The options of the command will overwrite what is given by the configuration file (if specified).
+The options of the command will overrule what is given by the configuration file (if specified).

 Options:
   -h --help         Show this screen.
   --version         Show version.
-  -c=<path>	Configuration file.
+  -c=<path>	        Configuration file. [default: mqttwarn.ini]
   -p=<int>          MQTT broker port to connect to.
   -l    	        Log to stdout.
+  -L=<LOGLEVEL>     Loglevel (CRITICAL, DEBUG, ERROR, INFO, WARN)
 ```

 As written, the options overrule what is given in the configfile.